-BOARD DIRECTION
+BOARD RECOMMENDATION

-At the conclusion of the RECOMMENDATION meeting, the Board recommended approval of the project.
+At the conclusion of the RECOMMENDATION meeting, the Board recommended approval of the project with conditions.

-The recommendation summarized above was based on the design review packet dated Monday, April 19, 2021, and the materials shown and verbally described by the applicant at the Tuesday, August 17, 2021 Design Recommendation meeting.
-After considering the site and context, hearing public comment, reconsidering the previously identified design priorities and reviewing the materials, the four Design Review Board members recommended APPROVAL of the subject design and departures with no conditions.
+The recommendation summarized above was based on the design review packet dated Wednesday, July 13, 2022, and the materials shown and verbally described by the applicant at the Wednesday, July 13, 2022 Design Recommendation meeting.
+After considering the site and context, hearing public comment, reconsidering the previously identified design priorities and reviewing the materials, the four Design Review Board members recommended APPROVAL of the subject design and departures with the following conditions: